xmos/lib_sw_pll/doc/rst/sw_pll.rst

      - 500

 The SDM based DCO Software PLL has been pre-tuned and should not need modification in normal circumstances.
-Due to the large control range values needed by the SDM DCO, a relatively large integral term is used which applies a large gain.
+Due to the large control range values needed by the SDM DCO, a relatively large integral term is used which applies a gain term.
 If you do need to tune the SDM DCO PI controller then it is recommended to start with the provided values in the example in ``/examples/simple_sdm``.

 Transferring the results to C